metamorph-inc/cpython/Doc/using/mac.rst

 -------------

-Python on OS X honors all standard Unix environment variables such as :envvar:`PYTHONPATH`, but setting these variables for programs started from the Finder is non-standard as the Finder does not read your :file:`.profile` or :file:`.cshrc` at startup.
+Python on OS X honors all standard Unix environment variables such as :envvar:`OMPYTHONPATH`, but setting these variables for programs started from the Finder is non-standard as the Finder does not read your :file:`.profile` or :file:`.cshrc` at startup.
 You need to create a file :file:`~/.MacOSX/environment.plist`.
 See Apple's Technical Document QA1067 for